Page Reviewed / Updated - Mar. 2019

 Medicaid Personal Care is offered under West Virginia’s regular Medicaid program (sometimes called “State Plan”).
 However, personal care is also a benefit under the state’s Aged and Disabled Waiver.
 The eligibility requirements differ for the two programs.
-What follows is current for 2018 and is relevant to WV residents aged 65 or older or those who are designated as disabled.
+What follows is current for Medicaid Personal Care under the state plan for 2019.
+It is relevant to WV residents aged 65 or older or those who are designated as disabled.

 Functional – an applicant must be medically eligible for this program, which is determined by a functional assessment completed by someone in the medical field.
 In simple terms, an applicant must require assistance with a minimum of three activities of daily living.

-Income – an unmarried or widowed applicant aged 65 or older is permitted monthly income equivalent to 100% of the Federal Benefit Rate.
-In 2018, this means one’s monthly income cannot exceed $750.
+Income – an unmarried or widowed applicant aged 65 or older is permitted monthly income equivalent to 100% of the Federal Benefit Rate (FBR).
+In 2019, this means one’s monthly income cannot exceed $771.
 WV also offers an alternative pathway into Medicaid called the Medically Needy pathway.
-For persons who have recurring medical expenses that require the vast majority of their monthly income (all but $202), they can still be Medicaid eligible.
+For persons who have recurring medical expenses that require the vast majority of their monthly income (all but $209), they can still be Medicaid eligible.
 (The above figure is equivalent to 20% of the Federal Poverty Level.)
-As an example, if one has monthly income of $5,000, but each month pays $4,800 out-of-pocket for care, medical procedures and prescription medications, they will be eligible.
+As an example, if one has monthly income of $5,000, but each month pays $4,791 out-of-pocket for care, medical procedures and prescription medications, they will be eligible.